Docs Linting

 Exit Codes

-The linter uses exit codes for CI integration:
+The linter uses exit codes to indicate whether action is needed:

 Code Meaning